 We have been advised on the implications following the review of the effectiveness of the governance framework by the Audit Committee and that they continue to be regarded as fit for purpose in accordance with the governance framework.
-There are no significant weaknesses to report and no action points to consider.

 We propose, over the coming year, to monitor and implement improvements to further enhance our governance arrangements.
 However, we are satisfied that any necessary improvements that were identified in the review of effectiveness are not deemed to be significant in nature and are therefore not reported as part of this statement.